 Your application review appointment

 An appointment will be set up to review your application with you and a caseworker.
 Have all your documents ready for your appointment.
-Staff will review your documents to decide if you qualify for financial assistance and can recommend programs to support you.
+Staff will review your documents to decide if you qualify for financial assistance and can recommend other programs to support you.

 You can appeal if:

 - You disagree with the amount of financial assistance you receive.

 Ontario Works provides financial assistance to people in need.
 If you are eligible for assistance, you will receive assistance each month for as long as you are eligible.

 As an Ontario Works client, you can get help paying for emergency dental, denture and eye care for yourself and your family.
 Simply bring a piece of ID showing your name and date of birth to your dentist, denturist or eye doctor and tell them that you are with Peel Region Accerta.

 You need to let the dentist, denturist or eye doctor know that you are receiving Ontario Works assistance so that you are not charged for services.
 Your provider may be required to obtain pre-approval before services are provided.
 Ontario Works in Peel does not reimburse for costs you pay out of pocket.